-And because we live in the mountains of Colorado, on land surrounded by a national forest, we’ve also been lax in teaching them the social etiquette of cities.
-In a pinch, dear friends stayed at the house with our rascals for a few days at a time, but we would never be so bold as to ask them to stay for longer than that!
+On top of that, we live in the mountains of Colorado on land surrounded by a national forest.
+Needless to say, we’ve been a little lax in teaching them the social etiquette of cities.
+In a pinch, dear friends will stay at the house with our rascals for a few days, but we’d never be so bold as to ask them to stay for longer than that!

-Through the magic of Google’s search algorithm, a travel trailer rental agency started popping up in our feeds, and that got our wheels turning.
+As if by magic, a travel trailer rental agency started popping up in our feeds.
+That got our wheels turning.
 This was a smaller company than those popular RV rentals you see on the road, and much more affordable.
 (Apparently, there are a lot of them out there and some allow pets.)
 We already had a truck, so we selected a 30’ bumper pull travel trailer from their inventory and started making our plans.

 Our goal was to drive less than 6 hours per day, take time to walk, hike, and see some sights we’d never stopped at before … with the dogs.
 We laid out a loop: west to Utah, south to Arizona, east to New Mexico, and then north back to Colorado.
 It was our maiden voyage, so we didn’t want to be too ambitious – we just needed a break from the snow.

-Stress of the unknown did seep in as we prepared for the trip.
+Stress over the many unknowns plagued us as we prepared for the trip.
 Would the dogs bark at every noise in the campsite?
-They aren’t used to having neighbors!
-Would they be so upset that they would damage the rented trailer?
-Our blind dog, Panda, worried us most.
+They’ve never had neighbors!
+Would they damage the rented trailer?
+How much could that cost?
+But our blind dog, Panda, worried us most.
 How would he handle the ever-changing environments?

 Panda did show a little distress over some of the situations, like getting in and out of the trailer on those less than solid steps.
 But we were patient, and after listening to the other dogs doing things a few times, he soon had to prove he could do it, too!

-His hiking abilities on rocky terrain astounded me.
-He needed only to listen to my steps to navigate the trails.
+His ability to hike on rocky terrain astounded me.
+All he needed was to listen to my steps to navigate the trails.

-The dogs couldn’t have had a better time, and watching them enjoy our adventures made the trip more fun for us, too.
+The dogs had the best time!
+And watching them enjoy our adventures made the trip more fun for us, too.
 Panda met his first real life fire hydrant, we saw Hole ‘n the Rock, and stayed for three nights at Goulding’s Camp Park in Monument Valley.
 It was a beautiful area with all the amenities one could asked for, including trails right from the campground.

-Traveling off-season made finding campgrounds really easy, and the temperatures were a lot more pleasant for hiking than if we’d been there during the summer.
+Traveling off-season made finding campgrounds really easy.
+And the temperatures were a lot more pleasant for hiking than if we’d gone during the summer.

-On our way to New Mexico we stopped at the Four Corners Monument.
-Dogs are not allowed outside of the parking lot, but we did meet Pez, and I’m sure that if we had stayed longer he could have told us a few exciting travel tales!
+On our way to New Mexico we stopped at the Four Corners Monument where, unfortunately, dogs cannot go beyond the parking lot.
+But we did meet Pez, and I’m sure that if we had stayed longer he could have told us a few exciting travel tales!

-That night we camped at Navajo Lake State Park in New Mexico – it was lovely and we wished we had had more time to spend there!
+That night we camped at Navajo Lake State Park in New Mexico.
+It was lovely, and we wished we had more time to spend there!
 The only drawback was an abundance of low-lying cactus; keeping Panda from walking right through it was tedious.

-Our final stop was an overnight stop at the Royal Gorge KOA near Canon City, CO.
+Our final stop was an overnight at the Royal Gorge KOA near Canon City, CO.
 Before heading home the following morning we visited the scenic Royal Gorge Bridge and Park.
-The entire park is pet friendly, even inside the Visitor Center, just not in the restaurant.
+The entire park is pet friendly — even inside the Visitor Center — just not in the restaurant.
 “We understand that your pets are your family,” the ranger said.

-We left ourselves enough time on the way home to clean out the trailer before returning it, hoping to have our entire $500 deposit returned.
+We left ourselves enough time on the way home to clean out the trailer before returning it, hoping to recover our entire $500 deposit.
 A truck stop with car wash and vacuum worked perfectly, and the company thanked us for bringing the camper back in excellent condition.

 The ease of renting the trailer and the flexibility it gave us to travel with our dogs was fantastic.
-The joy it brought us to see them happily enjoying our adventure guaranteed many more trips like this for us … and hopefully for other pet owners, too.
+The joy it brought us to see them happily enjoying our adventure guaranteed many more trips like this for us.
+And we hope our story encourages other pet owners, too.

 About the Author: Barbara McNary lives with her husband and four rescue dogs in the mountains of Colorado.
 You can connect with her (and Panda) at @bigblinddog on Instagram.
-The rights to all photos in this post belong to Barbara McNary and were published here with her permission.
+Barbara McNary owns the rights to all photos in this post.
+The photos were published with her permission.